 The Sentencing Advisory Council today released the first study in Australia of how image-based sexual abuse is sentenced.

 The Sentencing Advisory Council today released a report examining case outcomes for children held on remand* in Victoria in 2017–18.
 It reveals that two-thirds of remanded children did not receive a custodial sentence.

-Only 1.6% of People Serving a Community Correction Order Were Sentenced in 2017–18 for Committing a Serious Offence
+New Report Finds under 2% of People on a Community Correction Order Were Sentenced for Committing a Serious Offence while Serving Their Order

 A new report released today by the Sentencing Advisory Council has found that under 2% of people serving a community correction order (CCO) were sentenced for a serious offence in 2018–19 that had been committed while on the CCO.

 Report Reveals Role of Trauma in Childhood Offending: Reforms Canvassed to More Holistically Address Causes of Children’s Offending and Better Protect the Community

 The Sentencing Advisory Council today released the third and final report in its series on crossover kids: children sentenced or diverted in the Children’s Court of Victoria who are also known to the Child Protection Service.